Ouranosinc/Magpie/docs/permissions.rst

 .. versionchanged:: 3.0
     Following introduction of :ref:`Permission Representations` as JSON objects with this version, a new :class:`magpie.permissions.PermissionType` enum was added to make following types more explicit.
-Responses from the API will include a ``type`` field that indicates precisely the type of :term:`Permission` returned, for each specific item presented below.
+Responses from the API will include a |perm_type|_ field that indicates precisely the type of :term:`Permission` returned, for each specific item presented below.

 .. seealso::